 Members of Council

 The Council is the governing body of the University.
-It meets formally four times per year and is responsible for the finances, administration, property, management and, subject to the powers of the Senate, has general control over the affairs of the University.
+It meets formally six times per year and is responsible for the finances, administration, property, management and, subject to the powers of the Senate, has general control over the affairs of the University.

 Membership of the Council comprises a majority of External Members together with ex-officio and elected University Members.